exthand/Exthand.Gateway/README.md

 You should first call FindFlowIdAsync, give it the QueryString and get back your flowId.

-Once you have you flowId, call the PaymentFinalizeAsync method with a [PaymentFinalizeRequest](https://github.com/exthand/Exthand.Gateway/blob/master/Models/PaymentFinalizeRequest.cs).
+Once you have you flowId you can recover previously saved FlowContex and call the PaymentFinalizeAsync method with a [PaymentFinalizeRequest](https://github.com/exthand/Exthand.Gateway/blob/master/Models/PaymentFinalizeRequest.cs).

 ```C#
             PaymentFinalizeRequest paymentFinalizeRequest = new PaymentFinalizeRequest()